Marcaaa92/Marcaaa92/README.md

 - 🌱  I studied computer science at ITIS Paleocapa and subsequently I obtained a higher vet certificate at ITS A. Rizzoli as software architect for full stack development.

-- 💼   I'm currently working as a Software Developer in Engineering SPA as consulentan of F2 Informatica in Milan
+- 💼   I'm currently working as a Software Developer in Engineering SPA as consultant of F2 Informatica in Milan

 <br/>